-The Commission has also developed the practice of conducting post-closing audits of transaction parties' compliance with the conditions placed by the Commission to its approval of a transaction.1278 To date, these audits have found only minor violations.
-For example, the Commission cited an applicant's failure to submit required final accounting entries within six months of the closing, for which the Commission imposed no fine but simply required changes to the company's compliance procedures.1279 The most significant finding to date has been the Commission's determination that a company failed to adequately track its merger-related costs after its merger, and thus inappropriately included merger-related costs in certain formula rates in violation of its rate hold harmless commitment.
-The Commission required a \$1.2 million refund of amounts included in rates in violation of the hold harmless commitment.
-The Commission did not, however, impose any additional fine or penalty for this violation.1280
+The Commission has also developed the practice of conducting post-closing audits of transaction parties' compliance with the conditions imposed by the Commission in its approval of a transaction.
+To date, these audits have found only minor violations.
+For example, the Commission cited an applicant's failure to submit required final accounting entries within six months of the closing, for which the Commission imposed no fine but simply required changes to the company's compliance procedures.
+The most significant finding to date has been the Commission's determination that a company failed to adequately track its merger-related costs after its merger, and thus inappropriately included merger-related costs in certain formula rates in violation of its rate hold harmless commitment.
+The Commission required that the company not only strengthen its compliance and cost-tracking procedures, but also required a \$1.2 million refund of amounts included in rates in violation of the hold harmless commitment.
+The Commission did not, however, impose any additional fine or penalty for this violation.